alsatarysamah/restyServer/README.md

     Retrieves history records for a user or for all users.

-Query Parameters:

-    userId (optional): The ID of the user whose history records should be retrieved.
-If not present, all history records will be retrieved.

 Request Headers:

     Authorization: A bearer token obtained by authenticating with the API.

-Responses:

-    200 OK: The history records were retrieved successfully.
-The response body contains an array of history records in JSON format.
-    401 Unauthorized: The request was not authenticated, or the provided bearer token is invalid or has expired.
-    500 Internal Server Error: An unexpected error occurred while retrieving the history records.
-The error message should be included in the response body.
 POST /history

     Description: This endpoint creates a new history record.
     Request Headers: Bearer token
-    Request Body: JSON object containing data for the new record Response Status Codes:
+    Request Body: JSON object containing data for the new record
-        201: Created
-        400: Bad Request (due to invalid input data)
-        401: Unauthorized
-        500: Internal Server Error

 PUT /history/:id